 I started writing with the hope of publishing when I was twelve years old.
 I got the idea for a book when I discovered a rusted screw with a crooked tip buried in grass.
 My imagination soared.
 This was no ordinary screw.
 No, it was extraordinary.
 It was a key to an unknown world.
 I grabbed pen and paper and started to write.
 I wrote for every day after that.

 Four years and three books after the discovery of that screw, I hit writer’s block.
 I thought I was doomed until I uncovered the reason for the block; I had grown up and my books didn’t reflect my adult mind.
 So, I took on the task of rewriting my series from book one, page one.
-This series, from writing the old version, starting over, and finishing the new version, took eleven years.
+This process, from writing the older version, starting over, and finishing the newer (but still older) version, took eleven years.

 After I finished Book One, I sought publication.
 After I finished Book Two, I tried even harder to publish Book One.
 And so on.
 I wrote a four-book series but couldn’t get an agent or publisher.
 I decided the fix would be to build my resume, so I wrote poems and flash fiction and published a few online, but I wanted more.
 A lot more.
 I continued to submit unsuccessfully.
 During this time, I was also querying Book One with no luck.